 What Is a Smart Plug?

-As we’ve previously noted, smart plugs are devices that go into ordinary electrical outlets.
+Smart plugs are devices that go into ordinary electrical outlets.
 Because it also contains an outlet, smart plugs are also considered outlet extensions.
 Instead of plugging your toaster or lamp into the wall, you connect your appliances to the smart plug, which in turn connects to your outlet socket.

 18 Ways to Use Smart Plugs in Your Everyday Life

-Let’s take a look at some of the ways you can use smart plugs in your home, divided into five categories: security and safety, convenience, energy conservation, kid-friendly, and a few creative uses for smart plugs as well!
-Which of these will benefit you the most?
+Let’s take a look at some of the ways you can use smart plugs in your home.
+We’ve divided them into five categories: security and safety, convenience, energy conservation, kid-friendly, and a few creative smart plug uses as well.

 Using Smart Plugs for Security and Safety